hughobrien/psu-constitution/README.md

 ## Article 1: Name and Status

 1. The name in English is the Postgraduate Students’ Union.
 Is é Cumann na nIarchéimithe an t-ainm as Gaelige.
-Therein, for the purpose of this constitution the Union shall be referred to as 'the PSU'.
+Therein, for the purpose of this Constitution the Union shall be referred to as the PSU.

 ## Article 2: Aims and Objectives